-In demand in both the opera house and concert hall, American/British conductor Johann Stuckenbruck is a regular assistant conductor at Glyndebourne and a cover conductor with the San Diego Symphony.
+In demand in both the opera house and concert hall, American/British conductor Johann Stuckenbruck is a regular conductor at Glyndebourne and a guest artist with the San Diego Symphony.

 In the concert hall, recent highlights have included conducting The Hallé, Royal Northern Sinfonia, Orchestre Victor Hugo Franche-Comté, Salomon Orchestra, and the Royal Academy of Music Symphony Orchestra.
 He has regularly assisted Sir Mark Elder at The Hallé and was also second conductor with the orchestra on La Damnation de Faust at the Edinburgh Festival.
 Further afield, Johann has worked with Mathieu Herzog and the Blaricum Festival Orchestra, has conducted the Campos do Jordão Festival Orchestra at the Sala São Paulo, and has covered concerts for Rafael Payare and Alisa Weilerstein with the San Diego Symphony.